Generated at: 2026-06-15 04:54:43

 Since data consolidation involves handling personal information, the risk of misdirected mail or data leaks increases.

-Proceed with caution by adhering to standards such as the Act on the Protection of Personal Information and the Privacy Mark (P-Mark) system, for example, by ensuring that different individuals with the same name are not incorrectly merged and by strengthening the security of your data storage environment.
+Proceed with caution by adhering to standards such as the Act on the Protection of Personal Information and the Privacy Mark (P-Mark) system, ensuring that individuals with the same name are not incorrectly merged and that security for data storage environments is strengthened.

 2. Thorough Data Cleansing